Kansas Asthma Initiative

 - Improving practice adherence to guidelines for the diagnosis and treatment of asthma

 The Kansas Asthma Initiative also provides community engagement, often in the form of health fairs and site visits to hospitals.
-These events are open to the public, so teachers, school nurses, coaches, parents of asthma patients, and other groups can learn more about treatment options.
+These events are open to the public, so teachers, school nurses, coaches, families of asthma patients, and other groups can learn more about treatment options.

 The Kansas Asthma Initiative is also working on a type of patient-centered medical home (PCMH) model where the KU Asthma Center connects with respiratory therapists who discuss asthma self-management with patients via a simple telehealth connection in their homes.